antlr/codebuff/Rev2-Notes.md

 # CodeBuff Second implementation

+*Document in progress*

 The first version looked at a window of tokens and rule context information to predict: injecting newlines, injecting whitespace, alignment, and indentation.
 It works surprisingly well but it makes no guarantees that things will line up properly.
 For example we had to add a new feature so that {...} had both curlies on the same line if the statements in the block were on the same line.

-## Subtree patterns

 The new approach is to look at subtree structures and identify the most common patterns.

-### Token dependencies
+## Token dependencies

 Here is an example where we want the `}` to line up with the `void`, but those tokens are in a subtree.
 On the other hand, we can always ask whether or not the last token for a subtree, `}` here, aligns with another token.